Teenage slumber party ideas and photos submitted by:

 In each loot bag there was a bottle of nail polish, a bar of soap, a hairbrush, a bracelet and a home made kit for making a “keepsake book” (a three ring binder, construction paper, computer paper, lined paper, glue, ribbon, stickers and a paper I had printed off the computer that read: FRIENDS and had lines for writing names, phone numbers and e-mails).

-A few days after my teenage slumber party, when the shirts were dry, I gave each girl her shirt along with a thank you card, and copies of all the pictures to go in their “keepsake book” (their team’s from the scavenger hunt, and any other pictures from the evening that had them in it).
+A few days after my teenage slumber party, when the shirts were dry, I gave each girl her shirt along with a thank you card.
+In addition, there were copies of all the pictures to go in their “keepsake book” (their team’s from the scavenger hunt, and any other pictures from the evening that had them in it).